-Generally, clover represents protection, fertility and abundance, but where does the widespread belief in a four leaf clover’s good luck
+Generally, clover represents protection, fertility and abundance, but where does the widespread belief in a four leaf clover’s good luck come from?

 The exploration into the origins of common superstitions continues with spilling salt as a bad omen.